Sonia2016/DataVisualizationProject3/README.md

 If you press the Info button it goes to the anothe webpage that shows you detailed description and information related to the selected gene.
 <img width="752" alt="geneinfo" src="https://cloud.githubusercontent.com/assets/19417775/21077933/5418d5a4-bf21-11e6-8a38-9b8cfee653c2.png">

-## Scatter plot - Patient infromation
+## Scatter plot - Patient infromation - Sonia
 By selecting the gene in the scatter plot we have the list of patient in two dimensions of number of mutations and also position (start and end positions) of the selected gene in those patients.

 <img width="906" alt="scatter-parallel-1" src="https://cloud.githubusercontent.com/assets/19417775/21077939/7154e892-bf21-11e6-8bc8-318cfed9795c.png">